wbeebe/arduino/README.md

 ## Available Applications

-All applications were developed on a Macbook Pro mid-2015 under macOS Mojave version 10.14 or later, and where possible, also cross-developed under Windows 10 version 1809 or later.
-See each individual product's README for more details.
+All applications are developed on a imid-2015 Macbook Pro under macOS (currently at 10.14.6) using the Arduino IDE (https://www.arduino.cc/en/Main/Software), currently version 1.8.10.

 + AdafruitFeather32u4RobotRover - The application for the
 Adafruit AdaBox002 Feather Bluetooth LE Mini Robot (https://www.adafruit.com/product/3235).

++ CircuitPlaygroundExpress - Work for the Adafruit Circuit Playground Express

++ Examples - Example sketches for the Adafruit nRF52 Bluefruit LE - nRF52832.
+Other example sketches may follow for different devices.

 ## License